Explore the Momentics IDE

-Within this section, you can view items by category (the default view), alphabetically, or just the signals.
+Within this section, you can view properties grouped by category (the default), listed alphabetically, or just the signals.
 To change the view, click the buttons at the upper-right corner of the QML Properties view.

 If your application contains custom QML components, they are listed in their own section called Custom Components.
 Like any other asset, you can drag and drop these directly into the editor.